 Do you suck at managing your money?
 Can’t seem to save for the future?
 Don’t understand why you buy so many things without thinking?
 These are all characteristics of adults with ADHD!
 Join me on this episode as we chat about the challenges of taking care of our finances as adults with ADHD.

-Here are the sources that I used for this important episode: Scholarly article on emotional dysregulation and ADHD Watch this video of Dr. Barkley talking about deficient emotional self-regulation (DESR) Interesting ADDititude Magazine article on “Why Am I So Emotional?”
-WebMD: Study Shows Many With ADHD Cannot Control Emotions Watch this video by How To ADHD on Emotional Dysregulation Here’s the article I referenced in the episode: Coping with Heightened
+Here are the sources that I used for this important episode: Emotion Worksheet Scholarly article on emotional dysregulation and ADHD Watch this video of Dr. Barkley talking about deficient emotional self-regulation (DESR) Interesting ADDititude Magazine article on “Why Am I So Emotional?”
+WebMD: Study Shows Many With ADHD Cannot Control Emotions Watch this video by How To ADHD on Emotional Dysregulation Here’s the article I referenced in the episode: Coping

 No idea how to set or achieve goals?
 I feel ya!
 Here are 5 practical tips you can apply today to get started on crushing those goals!